Empower students to function better, inside the classroom and out.

 The technology is the enabler, and the gamification provides structure and motivation, but the real focus is the human-human interactions we foster and the confidence that succeeding in them brings.

-Breaking News: Google releases v3 of Glass.
-Brain Power is again a partner!
+Important News: Google releases version 3 of Google Glass.
+Brain Power is again a partner.

-Recently (May 20, 2019), the third version of Glass (second version of Glass Enterprise Edition) was announced.
+the third version of Google Glass (second version of Glass Enterprise Edition) was announced.

 Brain Power, as a longtime partner of Google, has been testing the newest version of Glass long before release: to provide you our customers with the best technology and reassurance of continued support.
 The device has a much faster CPU, a dedicated artificial intelligence engine onboard, and other improvements relevant to your needs.
 Perhaps most important is simply that Google continues to support and innovate in the augmented reality.